-For me, holiday means gathering of friends and relatives.
+For me, a holiday means gathering with friends and relatives.
 So, if there’s gathering, there’s food.
 It was a holiday and I was thinking what food to serve.
 I scanned my collection of recipes and found this one on the second page.
 This recipe is with me for more than three years.
-I got the recipe from kumain.com (Thanks a lot for sharing!) and thanks to my friend and fellow blogger, Joice for searching and sending me the source two days ago.
+I got the recipe from (Kumaindotcom) but this site is now unavailable.

 I am a fan of a tomato-based food.
 When I’ve read this recipe, I was imagining the result with all these cheese, tomato, condensed milk and pineapples… As I have mentioned, I am afraid to try foods, so I was thinking if I would try this one.
 But I just can’t stop thinking about this, so I gave it a try.
 So far, this is my favorite Caldereta recipe.